Wrinkling and Haefliger structures: Introduction

-Every formal solution $F$ of $\SR$ over $M$ can be lifted to a tangential $\GammaR^f$-microbundle $\exp(F)$ as well.
-The following is proven in Section \ref{sec:wrinklingHaefliger}: \begin{theorem} Let $M$ be an $n$-manifold.
+Every formal solution $F$ of $\SR$ over $M$ can be lifted to a tangential formal $\SR$-microbundle $\exp(F)$.
+The following is proven in \cref{sec:wrinklingHaefliger}.
+Here homotopic should be interpreted (as argued in \cref{sec:prelim2classspace}) as a \emph{concordance} of formal $\SR$-microbundles over $M$, which is a formal $\SR$-microbundle over $M\times I$. \begin{restatable*}{thm}{wrinklingMicro} Let $M$ be an $m$-dimensional manifold and let $\SR$ be an open and $\Diff$-invariant relation of dimension $n=m$.
 Let $F : M \rightarrow \SR \subset J^r\Psi$ be a formal solution of $\SR$.
-Then, there exists a path of $\GammaR^f$-microbundles starting at $\exp(F)$ and finishing at a $\GammaR$-microbundle $(TM,\SF,G)$. \end{theorem} Let us explain briefly the relation between Theorems \ref{thm:wrinklingEtale} and \ref{thm:wrinklingMicro}.
-Roughly speaking, the second one follows from the first by pulling back the universal $\GammaR$-microbundle in the \'etale space $\EtSol{M}$.
-Moreover, the non-Hausdorff manifold constructed in Corollary \ref{cor:nonHausdorff} can be assumed to be the leaf space of $(TM,\SF)$.
+Then, the formal $\SR$-microbundle is homotopic via formal $\SR$-microbundles to an $\SR$-microbundle $(TM,\SF,G)$ where the foliation has only wrinkle singularities with respect to $M$. \end{restatable*} Let us explain briefly the relation between \cref{thm:wrinklingEtale,thm:wrinklingMicro}.
+Roughly speaking, the second one follows from the first by pulling back the tautological $\SR$-microbundle in the \'etale space $\EtSol{M}$ using $G$.